 Regular readers of this blog will not be surprised to learn that the majority of the colleges are in the south or the mid-west.
-Only three are in the Northeast or the West Coast.
-All but four of the schools are Liberal Arts Colleges.
+Only 4 are in the Northeast or the West Coast.
+All but 9 of the schools are Liberal Arts Colleges.
 As usual with Liberal Arts Colleges, most are small.
 Only four had more than 3,000 full-time undergraduates.